CHRISTMAS DEAL: Get 6 months free on all Yearly Plans (50% off).

 3. Learning about your industry

 Are they having trouble managing time?
-Do they want cheaper options?
-These answers will guide what content you make.
+Are they looking for cheaper options?
+Or maybe both.
+These answers should guide what kind of content you make.

 Creating Helpful Content That Matches Your Brand Voice

-After you understand these problems, create content that directly solves them.
-This could be:
+Once you understand these problems, start creating content that actually tries to solve them.
+This might look like:

 • Step-by-step guides